jason-kerney/blog/_posts/2021/2021-06-25-transformitave-communications-v2.md

 ### Examining Failed Messaging

 How did the intended group react to the messaging?
 Which quadrant does the reaction fall into?
 Did people ignore it?
 Did they all accept it to mean something different?
-Did the rebel against it?
+Did they rebel against it?
 By examining their reaction, you know what you were lacking.

 ### Example